plissak/gigaspaces-debug/README.md

 ```

-The "Insufficient Data In Class" exception occurs in the primary PU, but will appear in the secondary PU's grid log which will be located in this file:
+The exception occurs in the primary PU, but is logged in the secondary PU's grid log which will be located in this file:

 ```
 ~/logs/debug/grid_secondary.log

 ```
+Search for "Insufficient Data In Class" in the file.